con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >>     lag gis] NG; lag gi VM

 With eyes wide open like white lotuses,
-His face just like a lily in full bloom,
+His face just like a lily in full bloom,[^2-1]
 While shaking in his hand repeatedly
 A vajra of the highest excellence—(2)

+[^2-1]: Some witnesses of the ancient translations have an alternative reading (*pad+ma rgyas pa'i gdan la bzhungs*), which can be translated 'seated atop a seat that is a lily in full bloom'.

 * 2b, protphullakamalānanaḥ: Some witness ancient translation read 'seated on on a lotus in full bloom' (*pad+ma rgyas pa'i gdan la bzhungs*).
+BUDA hits: 17 for zhal mnga' ba, 21 for gdan la bzhugs, 7 for the bKa' 'gyur reading.

 > bhṛkuṭītaraṅgapramukhair anantair vajrapāṇibhiḥ |
 > durdāntadamakair vīrair vīrabībhatsarūpibhiḥ || 3 ||